← Research

 ) WITHOUT ROWID, STRICT;

--- Composite index: equality before range
+-- Composite: equality before range

 CREATE INDEX idx_symbol_time